know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 });
 ```

-## Reserved Ids
+## Reserved ids

 Most AMD environments reserve a few special module ids to refer to built-in
 modules and utilities.
-For instance, most AMD environments reserve the
+For example, most AMD environments reserve the
 "require", "exports", and "module" ids to gain access to pseudo-modules that
 simulate the *free variables* of CommonJS.
 AMD environments may reserve
 a few other ids, as well.
-For instance, one of the proposed features of
+For example, a proposed feature of
-curl.js 0.8 is a "global" pseudo-module to help devs create code that works
+curl.js 0.8 is a global pseudo-module to help developers create code that works
 on the server and the browser.

 ```js